Intimacy Vs. Isolation: What They Mean For Personal Growth

-Even if we have friends and loved ones, we've all felt some form of isolation at some point.
-We feel like no ones like us that we're all alone, and we crave a desire to meet our social needs.
+You may relate to this conflict between closeness and loneliness.
+Even when you have friends and loved ones, you most likely have felt some form of isolation in your life.
+When you are feeling this extreme state of aloneness, you crave a desire to meet your social needs.
 The feeling of isolation can make us feel like the world around us is dark, and we may feel anger and angst because of this.

-When you think of intimacy, you may imagine a sexual relationship.
-However, intimacy is more than just that.
-Intimacy is the feeling of closeness you have towards particular people.
-You can be intimate with your friends.
-Ever had a deep conversation or told a close secret to a friend?
+When you think of intimacy, you may imagine a romantic or sexual relationship.
+However, intimacy is more than just having sex. , exactly?
+Intimacy is the feeling of closeness you have towards particular people, including your co-workers, family, and spouse.
+You probably have had a deep conversation or told a close secret to a dear friend.
 This is a sign of intimacy.
-Honesty is another example of an intimate relationship.
-People need to have others they can be honest with.
-If you're always playing a character in front of everyone, you can never open up, and this can make you feel isolated.

 Accomplishing This Stage

 While it is never too late to form intimate relationships with people, this is the stage where it matters most.
 You have graduated from adolescence to a secure adult identity where you feel comfortable in taking risks in forming deep relationships.
 Through this security, a person will look for and develop new intimate relationships that can last a lifetime.
 However, when a young adult fears rejection they may avoid companionship due to fear of rejection and commitment.

 You may have known someone who is struggling with this stage.
 They go through relationships like tissue paper.
 They may feel jealous of other people succeeding, and their attitudes just make the situation worse.
 Then there are those who are unable to keep friends for several reasons, such as poor social behaviors or negative attitudes that are unchecked.